American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 "It wasn't ideal.
 But what do you do in a non-ideal situation?"

-Dr. Hanifa Bachou, a Ugandan pediatrician who specializes in malnutrition, finds Bach's explanation preposterous.
+Hanifa Bachou, a Ugandan pediatrician who specializes in malnutrition, finds Bach's explanation preposterous.

 "No, no, no. I don't accept that," says Bachou.
 During the period at issue, Bachou, then based at the NGO University Research Co., was working with Uganda's government on a U.S. government-funded project to set up in-patient care for severely malnourished children across the country.
 And by 2010, Bachou says, Jinja's regional referral hospital had a well-established malnutrition unit to care for complicated cases of severe acute malnutrition.